oracle-devrel/oci-oke-appdev-save-the-wildlife/livelabs/hol/ci/ci.md

     <copy>oci iam auth-token create --description "DevLive-Workshop" --user-id <paste user OCID> --query 'data.token' --raw-output</copy>
     ```

-2. Then, we copy the output string and store it somewhere safe.
+2. Then, copy the output string and store it somewhere safe.
 We will also create an environment variable to carry our auth token:

     ```
     <copy> export OCI_OCIR_TOKEN="<auth-token-here>"</copy>